 The nature and level of the facilities and equipment in the labs of the IMRC Center were selected to meet the current technology levels and requirements needed to support cutting-edge faculty research and supporting technological experimentation, advancement and production.
 Providing access to high-end resources will give faculty and Students a competitive advantage of cutting-edge technology, and enable Maine to become a leader of R, D, & C of innovation in the information and creative economies.

 The following is a list to the primary IMRC spaces all of which are open to all graduates students in the MFA Program.
-Click on the names to see more detailed descriptions
+Please visit the IMRC Facilities and the IMRC Equipment webpages to see more detailed descriptions.

 Electronic Music Studio (and foley space)

 Video editing / Media Production suites (2)